June 10th, 2009

 Sounds like a lack of a metaphorical mirror to me.
 They seriously need to take a look at themselves before acting so childish and calling me that name.

 What I mean by the "physical sense" is a real life mirror like found on most bathroom walls.
 It's the funniest thing I've ever experienced in a copyright or website discussion when somebody calls me ugly or goofy looking.
 It makes me laugh because it's a very damn clear signal that I'm winning the discussion.
 If I wasn't winning they wouldn't feel the need to make that fantastic leap off topic from copyrights to the physical looks of the website owner.
-It's the classic LOL situation!
+It's the classic LOL situation

 Admittedly, I'm a very average looking 54 year old.
 That's exactly why I am on my side of the camera and the pretty people are on the other side.
 What makes it funny is that they act like they are studly clones of Patrick Dempsey or Brad Pitt.
-When we are forced to sue some states allow us to view drivers license photos, or the lawyers have access to those records, and pretty much every guy we have had to deal with has average looks just like I do.
+However, when we are forced to sue some states allow us to view drivers license photos, or the lawyers have access to those records, and pretty much every guy we have had to deal with has average looks just like I do.
 Never seen a Brad Pitt clone among them.

 It's the classic LOL situation and simply means I am winning the discussion.
 It's a copyright discussion and not a beauty contest.
 I wish they would stay on topic like a normal adult does - but they don't.